-Whether you are looking for reasons to rebrand or reasons not to rebrand, we hope that this will provide an informative look at the topic of rebranding to establish when might be the best time for you.
+Whether you are looking for reasons to rebrand or reasons not to rebrand, I hope that this will provide an informative look at the topic of rebranding to establish when might be the best time for you.

 There are 5 main situations where a rebrand may be considered and we have included some questions/statements that you may be able to relate to.